vanxuanty95/SCSegamba/README.md

 - **2025-03-04**: The code for **SCSegamba** is publicly available in this repository📦!
 - **2025-03-04**: The preprint of **SCSegamba** has been posted on [**📤️arXiv**](https://arxiv.org/abs/2503.01113)!
-- **2025-03-01**: In the next few days, we will make some minor revisions and then post the preprint on arXiv.
-The code will also be released shortly after the paper is posted! **Stay tuned🥰**!
 - **2025-03-01**: In the next few days, we will make some minor revisions and then publish the preprint on arXiv.
 The code will also be released shortly after the paper is published! **Stay tuned**!
 - **2025-02-27**: 🎉🎉🎉 We are thrilled to announce that our **SCSegamba** has been accepted to **CVPR 2025**!

 ## 🕹Getting Started